TwilightWingsStudio/SSE-Legacy/STYLE.md

 ```

 ### Style - Empty lines
-- Avoid more than one empty line at any time.
+- Avoid putting more than one empty line at any time.
 ```C
 // WRONG